Sirius-Yang/IMDs_WES/QC/Step4/README.txt

-Step4 :  Calculating kinship and PCA using high-quality SNPs.
+Step4 :  Further QC using high-quality variants
+---

+In this part, three QC were performed:
+· kinship calculation, 2nd degree and above relatives were excluded · remove duplicated samples between instances / centers · calculate principle componets

 ---

 High-quality SNPs were selected by using HighQuality.sh, which filtered: